oerpub/oerpub.uidesigns.editor/designs/new-edit-icons.md

 - [ ] "Rename this module" inside the menu \(down arrow\)
 - [ ] No metadata editing should show up
 - [ ] "Delete this module" inside the menu \(down arrow\)
-- [ ] Hover over the right arrow says "Go edit this book division"
+- [ ] Hover over the pencil says "Go edit this book division"
-- [ ] Clicking on the right arrow opens the book in the TOC and unfolds the selected division and opens the first module of the book division in the editor
+- [ ] Clicking on the pencil opens the book in the TOC and unfolds the selected division and opens the first module of the book division in the editor
 - [ ] Clicking on the book division title unfolds the book division in the picker and the TOC.

 ### Step 4.
 Module icons behavior